elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-08-24-cs3230-lecture-3-4-backtracking-dynamic-programming.md

 2 | | 0 |
 3 | | | 0

+- For this matrix example where M denotes the array as shown above, A[0][3] means that the matrix multiplcation in order of 0 * 1 * 2 * 3, where each number represents a certain matrix
-- After filling up , find the value that is smallest
+- After filling up , find the value that is smallest in the last col
--
+- Track back
+	- For a value in A[0][3], means that the multiplcation is(0..2)(3)
+    - Backtrack to A[0][2] and so on and so forth